connormmckelvey/PasswordTool/README.txt

 ==========================

 -------------------------------------------
-ADVANCED: if you commonly add items manully to passwords.xlsx then to avoid the program rewriting over your information copy number of the next line you want the program to write on to line_log.txt as shown in the example below:
+ADVANCED: if you commonLy add items manully to passwords.xlsx then to avoid the program rewriting over your information copy number of the next line you want the program to write on to line_log.txt as shown in the example below:
 ================================================================
                       passwords.xlsx